Kennedy-Lab-UW/Duplex-Sequencing/README.md

         Version 2.0
         By Brendan Kohrn and Scott Kennedy(1)
-        (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195 Based on work by Scott Kennedy, Mike Schmitt and Joe Hiatt October 23, 2013
+        (1) Department of Pathology, University of Washington School of Medicine, Seattle, WA 98195 Based on work by Scott Kennedy, Mike Schmitt October 23, 2013

         Written for Python 2.7.3